 Contact: Leslie Palma

-The Campaign began November 11th, 2002.
-As of February 2015, the Silent No More Awareness Campaign has held 1,436 Gatherings in 17 countries & 48 states with 5,934 women and men sharing their abortion testimonies.
-Testimonies have also been shared at 104 high schools and universities in the last 4 years, 26 in 2014.
-There are 2,233 testimonies posted on the Campaign website, with 332 that are shared via video!
-Currently there are 16,225 people registered with the Campaign representing 77 countries.
-People who are not ready to join the Campaign, are invited to register their regret.
-So far, 4,890 women and 573men have said they regret their abortion or lost fatherhood.
-Another 552 women and men have posted memorials to their children.
+The Campaign began November 11, 2002.
+As of January 2016, the Silent No More Awareness Campaign has held 1,582 Gatherings in 17 countries & 48 states with 5,978 women and men sharing their abortion testimonies.
+Testimonies have also been shared at 117 high schools and universities in the last 5 years, 14 in 2015.
+There are 2,405 testimonies posted on the Campaign website, with 395 that are shared via video!
+Currently there are 17,049 people registered with the Campaign representing 77 countries.

 The Silent No More Awareness Campaign is a joint project of Anglicans for Life and Priests for Life.
 For more information, please visit our website: www.SilentNoMoreAwareness.org